fac-17/CGKO-Week3/README.md

 ## User Journey

-A young family expecting a baby is looking for a house to buy in a safe area.
+A young family expecting a baby is looking for a house to buy in a safe area. **[Leoni](https://github.com/laleonie) :eyes: You were our inspiration! :heart:**

 They have an idea about where they want to live but would like to know local crime rates and house prices.